-Upon successful completion of the first and second levels of the program, graduates are eligible to take the licensure examination administered by the South Carolina Board of Nursing and, upon satisfactory completion, he/she will be designated as a Registered Nurse (RN).
+1. Upon successful completion of the first and second levels of the program and meeting the benchmark score requirement on the HESI RN-Exit exam, graduates are eligible to take the licensure examination administered by the South Carolina Board of Nursing and, upon satisfactory completion, he/she will be designated as a Registered Nurse (RN).
 The SC Board of Nursing determines eligibility for taking the NCLEX-RN exam.
-During the last semester of the MTC Nursing Program, the student must submit an application to the SC Board of Nursing and register with the National Council Licensure Examination at Pearson Vue.
-Instructions and requirements can be found at the South Carolina Board of Nursing website (www.llr.state.sc.us/POL/Nursing).
+During the last semester of the MTC Nursing Program, the student must submit an application to the SC Board of Nursing and register with the National Council Licensure Examination at Pearson